polkadot-api/polkadot-api/packages/substrate-client/README.md

 #### header

-Calls `chainHead_unstable_call` and returns a promise that resolves with the SCALE-encoded header of the block
+Calls `chainhead_v1_call` and returns a promise that resolves with the SCALE-encoded header of the block

 ```ts
 const header = await chainHead.header(blockHash)